 In addition to these dangers, whey protein can decrease the effectiveness of antibiotics.
-Due to the effect of some of the minerals that are present in the whey powder, the effect of antibiotics is known to be decreased.
+Due to the effect of some of the minerals that are present in the whey powder, the effect of antibiotics decreased.
 So, it is important to consult with the doctor and gain appropriate information.

 Can whey protein cause kidney and liver damages?

 It is one of the common misconceptions that consuming whey protein can damage the kidneys and the liver and that it may lead to osteoporosis.